updated May 2, 2024

-In this post I’ll review some new drugs that treat conditions exclusive to or common in women.
+In this post, I review drugs that treat conditions exclusive to or common in women.
+These are broad topics so I have linked to several authoritative sources.

 Relieving the pain of endometriosis

-A new hormonal drug released last year, elagolix, brand name Orilissa, is the first of its kind specifically developed and approved to treat “moderate to severe” endometriosis pain.
+A hormonal drug, elagolix, brand name Orilissa, is the first of its kind specifically developed and approved to treat “moderate to severe” endometriosis pain.
 It does not help with infertility.
-AbbVie, the pharmaceutical company which developed the drug, has priced it at $844 per month, or about $10000 per year, retail.( per Reuters report) Patients may pay less depending on insurance.

 Stop bleeding fibroids